eprog2014/eprog2014.github.io/_posts/2014-11-13-class-invariants.md

 Now suppose we would omit checking the invariant before returning from a qualified call.

-You can now write a program, that correctly  performs some computation on an object denoted by `x` but leaves that object in an inconsistent state.
-Since the computation may still be computed correctly and the its effects may be validated by post-conditions as usual, there is no problem.
+You can now write a program that correctly  performs some computation on an object denoted by `x` but leaves that object in an inconsistent state.
+Since the computation may still be computed correctly and its effects may be validated by post-conditions as usual, there is no problem.

-However, say you you call that features on `x` at 100 different places in your program and when you place one more call to the program, it will abort due to a class invariant violation, you may not readily identify the last call prior to the 101st call that left the class invariant violated.
+However, say you call that feature on `x` at 100 different places in your program and when you place one more call to the program, it will abort due to a class invariant violation, you may not readily identify the last call prior to the 101st call that left the class invariant violated.
 As such, it's more difficult to track down where your program has actually failed.

 Wikipedia [writes on the matter](http://en.wikipedia.org/wiki/Fail-fast):